Trolleybuses in Tychy: History

 The Tychy trolleybus system opened on 1 October 1982, and was the first new trolleybus system to open in Poland since 1953.
 The first route connected Krasickiego and Towarow, and the initial fleet consisted of 12 Russian-built ZIU-9 trolleybuses, of 20 on order.
+The original paint scheme was red-and-cream.
 A second route, numbered 2, from Tychy railway station ("Leninowa" at that time) to Przemysłowa, had opened by 1984.
 In 1985, the arrival of 12 more trolleybuses expanded the fleet to 24 vehicles, numbered 701–724.
 Route 3 (Lenina – Przemysłowa via Engelsa [now Ulica Jana III Sobieskiego] and Fornalskiej [now Bolesława Chrobrego]) opened in 1985, and route 4 (Leninowa–Paprocany) had opened by 1987.
 In 1992, routes 1 and 3 were discontinued and the designations of routes 2 and 4 were changed to A and B, respectively – and all Tychy trolleybus routes have been designated by letters since that time.
 Additional services, each partially duplicating existing routes, came and went, including night-time routes designated C and D, but by at least 1999 there were four all-day routes, A through D, in operation.

 A new trolleybus built in Poland by Jelcz joined the fleet in 1989, numbered 725, and additional Jelcz trolleybuses were acquired subsequently.
 Seven Jelcz trolleybuses were acquired in 1997 from the Słupsk trolleybus system, and Tychy's last active ZIU trolleybuses were withdrawn in 1997 or 1998.
 Most of the Jelcz vehicles were repainted in an all-yellow livery in 1998, and by 2000 the entire trolleybus fleet was painted all-over yellow.
 A new route E opened on 2 September 2002.
 It had the same termini as route B, but differed in the middle, and 1.2 km of new overhead wiring was installed for it along Jana Pawła II—the first new wiring added to this system (other than at the depot) since at least the early 1990s.